Reading How CPT Code 96127 Can Impact Your IncomeFind More Posts

 Administering these screening tools and capturing that data could be a significant driver of additional income.
 Plus, since many third-party payers are moving towards outcome-based reimbursement models, you can get ahead of the curve by having data-driven outcomes readily available.
-For the latest updates on MIPS and the Quality Payment Program and for tips on how you could earn additional revenue under the new program, be sure to subscribe to our blog.

 * The content of this post is intended to serve as general advice and information.
 It is not to be taken as legal advice and may not account for all rules and regulations in every jurisdiction.
 For legal advice, please contact an attorney.